haesleinhuepf/devbio-napari/README.md

 devbio-napari
 ```

 This window should open.
-It should the [Assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant) graphical user interface.
+It shows the [Assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant) graphical user interface.
 Read more about how to use it in its [documentation](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant).

 ![img.png](https://github.com/haesleinhuepf/devbio-napari/raw/master/docs/screenshot.png)